jsdealy/latin/deponents.md

 # Common Deponent Verbs

+Deponent verbs are cool.
+In particular, their passive perfect participles are cool, because they have active meaning.
+This enables cool usages like:

+> Caesar haec intuitus spernit. ("Caesar, having looked at these, spurns (them).")

+> Tullio hic reverso, gaudet Atticus. ("Tully having returned, Atticus is glad.")

 ## Verbs of the Mind (Thinking, Perceiving, Remembering)

 * arbitror, arbitrārī, arbitrātus sum - to think, judge